KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Representation.md

 device’s serial number.

 ### ASCII and Unicode
-ASCII is a standard that defines how numbers are used to represent com- mon characters that can be typed using a keyboard, such as uppercase and lowercase letters.
+ASCII is a standard that defines how numbers are used to represent common characters that can be typed using a keyboard, such as uppercase and lowercase letters.
 Only 128 distinct characters can be represented as ASCII codes are defined to be exactly 7 bits long.